qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 **Q**: The title bar is sweet!
 But now all my applications, not only Jetbrains IDE, have the colored title bar!
 Plus, when I close the IDE/disable/uninstall the plugin, the title bar stays the same!
 Help!
 (Note: I'm on Windows)

-**A**: The Dark Title Bar option is indeed changing the title bar accent color OS-wide, therefore it sticks even when the IDE is closed/uninstalled.
+**A**: The Themed Title Bar option is indeed changing the title bar accent color OS-wide, therefore it sticks even when the IDE is closed/uninstalled.
 If you want to change it back, follow the instructions at https://www.howtogeek.com/225893/how-to-personalize-windows-10s-appearance/

 **Q**: The dark title bar on Mac sticks as well!